Gluten-free flatbreads that are perfect for fasting; these Rajgira Parathas are delicious and fairly easy to make.

 - Use a plastic sheet to make rolling easy.
 This way the dough does not stick to the rolling board.

-- Use sendha namak instead of regular salt if you do not consume salt.
+- Use sendha namak instead of regular salt if you do not consume salt on fasting days.

 - These parathas can be cooked in ghee or oil.
 To make them Vegan use oil.